toblinkz/doc-ssr-test/content/search.md

 phone_number | yes |*string*<br>Represents the phone number to be verified.
 Phone number must be in the international format (`Example: 23490126727`)   |

-<blockquote>DND represents Do-Not-Distrub routes and messages sent to phone numbers with DND settings activated are blocked by telcom providers.
+<alert>DND represents Do-Not-Distrub routes and messages sent to phone numbers with DND settings activated are blocked by telcom providers.
-To ensure your messages deliver, use the dnd channel.</blockquote>
+To ensure your messages deliver, use the dnd channel.</alert>

 <code-group>
    <code-block label="JSON" active>